fideus-labs/ome-ngff-scientific-ai/README.md

 What you get:
 - "The AI inspects the multiscale pyramid structure"
 - "Reports all the spatial metadata - spacing, units, coordinates"
-- "Analyzes how the data is chunked and compressed"
+- "Analyzes how the data is chunked and compressed for efficient handling of petabyte datasets"
 - "In the future, it could even suggest what you might want to do next"

 Use case: